elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

 ## Cancer prevention

 ### Description
 Cancer prevention involves taking proactive measures to reduce the risk of developing cancer.
-These measures can be implemented at various levels, including personal behavior, community actions such as cancer screening programs, and public health policies.Cancer screening and awareness of early symptoms play a crucial role in the early detection of many types of cancer.Cancer prevention aims to answer the general questions: “what is the risk” and “who is at risk?”, relating to genetic, socio-economic  and environmental factors to predict risk at the individual and population levels.
+These measures can be implemented at various levels, including personal behaviour, community actions such as cancer screening programs, and public health policies.
+Cancer screening and awareness of early symptoms play a crucial role in the early detection of many types of cancer.
+Cancer prevention aims to answer the general questions: “what is the risk?” and “who is at risk?”, relating to genetic, socio-economic, and environmental factors to predict risk at the individual and population levels.
 Cancer prevention is classified into two levels: primary and secondary.Primary prevention aims to reduce the incidence of cancer by minimizing exposure to risk factors and adopting protective behaviors, while secondary prevention focuses on early detection.

 #### Primary prevention (genetic predisposition and exposome factors) data